thisismactan/Canada-2019/README.md

 Current status: figuring out how I actually plan to model this.
 Does anyone know how to use spTransform() to change a shapefile to Lambert Conformal Conic projection?

+### Notes to self ###
+- Final model must predict all parties' share of the vote simultaneously allowing for correlations between parties

 ## Directory structure
 - **/Canada-2019**
   - **/Code**